-The GSTN portal provides the option to download the system computed summary of Form GSTR-9, GSTR-1 and GSTR-3B.
-As the downloaded summary is a consolidation of monthly returns, the consolidated figures of the taxable value, liabilities paid through ITC and paid through cash, ITC claim, Reverse charge liability, payment of tax, document summary, HSN wise details of outward supply etc. as per the monthly returns are displayed.
+The GSTN portal provides the option to download the system computed summary of Form GSTR-9, GSTR-1, GSTR-3B and Table 8A (ITC as per GSTR-2B).
+As the downloaded summary is a consolidation of monthly returns, the consolidated figures of the taxable value, liabilities paid through ITC and paid through cash, ITC available as per Form GSTR 2B, ITC claim in Form GSTR 3B, Reverse charge liability, payment of tax, document summary, HSN wise details of outward supply etc. as per the monthly returns are displayed.
 However, the auto-populated data fields are editable, except few fields as given below: